Narph79/UHD-2305-Final-Project/README.md

   Jonathan Thomas

   Purpose:
-    This final project package is to implemnt, through Python programming language, the Prim's Algorithm to evaluate weighted edges of various graphs included within this package.
+    This final project package is to implement, through Python programming language, the Prim's Algorithm to evaluate weighted edges of various graphs included within this package.